 Nutritional Information

-- Protein: Turkey bacon is a good source of protein, providing about 5 grams per serving.
+- Protein: About 5 grams per serving.

 Creative Serving Suggestions